 Because Cardano uses a proof-of-stake consensus mechanism instead of a proof-of-work mechanism, the remaining 14 billion ADA cannot be mined.
 Instead, it will be minted much like cash is, or earned as a reward from staking your own Cardano (ADA) onto the Cardano network.

 Cardano’s value is very much derived from its real-world applications.
-At the time of writing, it has spawned 3 dApps (decentralised applications) relating to authentication, identity and traceability:
+As of March 2022, Cardano has spawned 579 dApps (decentralised applications).
+The firs 3 dApps ever created, the Atala PRISM, Atala SCAN, and Atala Trace, were in relation to authentication, identity and traceability:

 |Decentralised App (dApp)||Purpose||Where it is used|

 |Atala PRISM||Digitalise paper-based identification processes in businesses, governments, education institutions and individuals||Republic of Georgia 🇬🇪|